SnowyMouse/invader/README.md

 Recover source data from tags.

 Options:
-  -d --tags <dir>              Use the specified data directory.
+  -d --data <dir>              Use the specified data directory.
   -h --help                    Show this list of options.
   -i --info                    Show credits, source info, and other info.
   -O --overwrite               Overwrite data if it already exists